vyp/dots/docs/installation.md

         $ cd ~/etsi

-        # Obviously replace the hashes with whatever the profile directory was
+        # Obviously, replace the hashes with whatever the profile directory was
         # named!
         $ stow -t ~/.mozilla/firefox/########.default firefox